Charles Wale

 Sir Charles Wale KCB (16 August 1765 – 20 March 1845) was an English General and the last British governor of Martinique between about 1812 and 1815.
 On 25 February 1831 he was appointed Colonel of the 33rd Regiment of Foot and was given the governorship in recognition of his role in the capture of Guadeloupe from the French in 1810.
 He was later knighted for his service.

 Early life and family

 His father was Thomas Wale and his mother Louisa Rudolphina Prediger Raften (who came from Riga).
 Charles's older sister Mary married a Thomas Pemberton of Trinity College, Cambridge.
 Wale attended Wisbech Grammar School and later studied in London.

 He began his military career in 1779 with the 88th Foot under Colonel Thomas Keating.
 He initially served in Jamaica and in 1780 became a lieutenant in the 97th.
-With his new regiment he sailed to Gibraltar with Vice-Admiral George Darby's fleet in 1781 and participated in the latter part of the defence of Gibraltar during the Great Siege of Gibraltar.
-He later went on to serve in Ireland, the Channel Islands and the Cambridgeshire Militia.
-In 1799 he participated in the Anglo-Russian invasion of Holland.
-He also served again in Jamaica and in Bengal.
+With his new regiment he sailed to Gibraltar with Vice-Admiral George Darby's fleet in 1781 and participated in the latter part of the defence during the Great Siege of Gibraltar.
+He obtained a company in the 12th Foot on 25 June 1783, but was placed on Half-pay soon afterwards.
+On 23 May 1786 he exchanged to the 46th Foot, and served with it in Ireland and the Channel Islands.
+He married in 1793; his prospective father-in-law had offered to make a financial settlement on him if he left the army, and his own father offered a settlement if he married.
+He therefore went on half-pay and became adjutant of the Cambridgeshire Militia on 4 December 1793.
+He served with the regiment for three years, improving its discipline and training.
+He then returned on 25 April 1798 with the rank of major to command the Cambridgeshire Supplementary Militia.

+Following the death of his first wife he returned to full pay on 6 August 1799 as a captain in the 20th Foot, and served with that regiment in the expedition to the Helder (the Anglo-Russian invasion of Holland) in the autumn.
+He later served again in Jamaica and in Bengal.